 All Films

-Using exclusive oral histories and primary resources straight from our extensive archives, we focus on the vessels, crew and passengers that revolutionized the way that we traveled, traded and immigrated.
+Using exclusive oral histories and primary resources straight from our extensive archives, we focus on the vessels, crew, and passengers that revolutionized the way that we traveled, traded, and immigrated.
 Steam ahead with us as we navigate the waters of America’s rich maritime heritage.

 This program is generously funded by Ted Scull who also helps source interviews, research, and provides visual materials.
 You can view all the films below or click on the headings to see the theme pages that includes additional information, lesson plans, and more.